opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 ![Application deployed](img/Application_deployed.png)
 Congratulations, you now have an application running your AI model!
 If you looked inside the application code earlier, you also know that we specifically pull version 1 of the model called "DNN Fraud Detection" from MLFlow.
 This makes sense since we only ran the model once, but is easy to change if any other version or model should go into production.
-We are also utilizing a program called "Gradio" to create the interface, it's a super lightweight way to get a nice looking interface running.
+We are also utilizing a program called "Gradio" to create the interface, it's a super lightweight way to get a nice-looking interface running.

 Try entering a few values and see if it predicts it as a credit fraud or not.
 You can select one of the examples at the bottom of the application page.
 ![Gradio](img/Gradio.PNG)